happycoder0011/CIPHER_DIARIES/README.md

 # Contribution

 ## Issues
-- You can craete new issues and claim them to make a pull request.
+- You can create new issues and claim them to make a pull request.
 - You can also see for an already created issue.

 ## - Languages